vkucukcakar/sptables/README.md

 ## nftables compatibility

-Now, nftables is the default firewalling framework in Debian and some other modern distros.
+Now, nftables is the default firewall framework in Debian and some other modern distros.
 Luckily, the default iptables package on Debian is a wrapper for the nftables.
 So, sptables runs without any problems.